onlyhavecans/squirrels.wtf/content/posts/Getting thanks.md

 [4:36 PM] <tBunnyMan> It does.
 It's why I love contributing little things to big projects.
 ```

 All I really was trying to do is add a very quick and simple feature I needed.
 This was the response I got for it!
-The thing is, you would be shocked how infrequently I see something like this...
-It's this type of additude and behavior amongst developers that makes people WANT to work with eachother and help really grow a product.
+The thing is, you would be shocked how infrequently I see something like this… It's this type of additude and behavior amongst developers that makes people WANT to work with eachother and help really grow a product.

 I just wanted to post a little good will and show that some people rule.
 Expecially SnowLprd, kylef, bbinet, and doubly so alexis!